inventables/grassist/README.md

 Implement the movement controller in **lib/planner.js** such that, given a yard, it plans a route satisfying the following conditions:
   1. All the long grass in the yard gets cut.
-  2. The lawnmower is returned to its "home" position with its rotors powered off.
-  3. The lawnmower does not leave the bounds of the yard.
+  2. The lawnmower does not leave the bounds of the yard.

 We have a [Jasmine](http://jasmine.github.io/2.0/introduction.html) test suite with some failing tests.
 Your task is to get them all passing.